rbyers87/Eris./README.md

 - Xcode 15.0+
 - Physical iPhone/iPad for testing (see note below)

-⚠️ **Important Development Note**: iOS Simulators are not supported as MLX requires actual hardware acceleration.
-You'll need a physical iPhone or iPad with A12 chip or newer for testing and debugging.
+⚠️ **Important Development Note**: iOS Simulators are not supported as MLX requires actual hardware acceleration with Metal 3 support.
+You'll need a physical iPhone or iPad with A13 chip or newer for testing and debugging.

 ## Installation